mh-cbon/jsoner/README.md

 }

-// Decodes r as json to invoke *Tomates.Splice.
+// Splice Decodes r as json to invoke *Tomates.Splice.
 // Splice removes and returns a slice of Tomate, starting at start, ending at start+length.
 // If any s is provided, they are inserted in place of the removed slice. func (t *JSONTomates) Splice(r *http.Request) (io.Reader, error) {